kyclark/bioinformatics_primer/book.md

 \newpage

-# Chapter 23: Using Dictionaries to Count Word Frequency
+# Chapter 24: Word Frequency with Dictionaries

+Does not include Hamming.

 \newpage